 The recent judgment of the Court of Appeal of Ireland in Mythen Construction Limited (Mythen) v Allianz Public Limited Company (Allianz) IECA 148 provides useful judicial insight in relation to third party rights against insurers in Ireland.

-Ian Lavelle, Partner, and Grace Toher, Associate Solicitor, consider the decision.
+Ian Lavelle, Partner, consider the decision.

 Mythen was retained by a third party to construct a swimming pool and leisure centre in New Ross, County Wexford in 2012.
 Mythen appointed Bidcon Construction Limited (Bidcon) as a subcontractor to construct the roof of the swimming pool.
 The roof was extensively damaged during a storm resulting in a loss to Mythen of approximately €1.8 million.
 Mythen looked to Bidcon to make good those losses.

 Bidcon, holding a combined construction insurance policy written by Allianz, sought to be indemnified by Allianz for any liability it might have to Mythen.
 On 19 September 2014, Allianz declined cover for the claim in reliance in certain exclusions in the policy.

 In June 2016, Bidcon went into voluntary liquidation.